When is registration? December 1st – February 1st

 At the 8U level ONLY, the 8U Kngs play on both a regular season ATLL team (typically in the AAA-American division) as well as the 8U Kings.
 The 8U Kings play one game per week during the regular season.

-When are tryouts for the Aces and Kings?
+When are tryouts for the Aces?
 June 8th, 2019 (June 9th if rained out on the 8th) for the 2020 season

 How can I become more involved in ATLL?
 There are many ways to get involved as a volunteer with ATLL.
 Managers, Assistant Coaches, and Umpires are all needed to make our league great.
 For those who want a more in depth role there are multiple board positions available.
 Meetings are typically held the first week of each month.
 Contact the ATLL President (email@example.com) for more information.